Funding update

 Typology 2: Non-office buildings such as indoor ice rinks, pools, fitness centres, indoor soccer fields and public works buildings

-- EUI requirement: Your proposed building’s EUI must be 25% lower than your NECB 2020 baseline energy model.
+- Your proposed NECB 2020 model must result in at least 25% less energy use than your NECB 2020 baseline energy model.

 Important: See list of additional mandatory requirements for all building typologies listed below.